Water Filters & Purifiers

 1. Water is poured into the boiling chamber and heated to 100°C

-2. Steam rises and passes through a vent into a cooling coil or condenser
+2. Steam rises and passes through a cooling coil or condenser

 3. The steam cools and condenses back into liquid water